 - Exim bank will help in the line of credit to the destination country.

-- The government of India also providing EXPORT PROMOTION SCHEMES.
+- The government of India also provide EXPORT PROMOTION SCHEMES.

 How to process export orders?